 Pros / U.S. Bank offers construction loans.

-Cons / It only has 28 branches and does not service loans for Washington, DC.
+Cons / It only has branches in 28 states and does not service loans for Washington, DC.

 Verdict / U.S. Bank offers mortgages and construction loans, often at lower-than-average interest rates.
 Its fees can be steep, but it has good customer service, making it a bank worth considering, especially if you are building your home.

-U.S. Bank's posted interest rates are among the lowest of those we found online.
+U.S. Bank's posted interest rates are among the lowest of those we found online, lower than Wells Fargo and Quicken Loans.
 While this is good for a rough comparison, each bank picks its ideal loan situation and posts rates for that loan, which means yours may vary.

 We found this lender's rates to be very competitive with the industry average.
 Some U.S. Bank members can get lower rates with specific checking accounts.
 This service charges bank fees with home mortgages and refinancing, though these are average for the industry.
 These fees are paid during closing along with the appraisal and title fees from other institutions.
 U.S. Bank does not charge application fees.